tlambert03/napari-omero/README.md

 napari-omero
 ```

-The OMERO browser widget can also be manually added to the napari viewer:
+The OMERO browser widget can also be manually added to the napari viewer using the Plugins menu
+or programmatically using:

 ```python
 import napari